wansenai/mybatis/README.md

 ## Community
 If you have any use questions, you can ask questions in [mybatis discussions](https://github.com/summer-rust/summer-mybatis/discussions) or submit an issue.

-You can also scan qr code to add wechat groups.
+You can also scan [QR Code](https://github.com/Jzow/summer-mybatis/blob/master/website/image/wechat_group_add.jpeg) to add wechat groups.

 ## Contribution